+On a night he and Brooks scored 28 points apiece, Martin went a bit over the top.
 “I knew he was good,” Martin said.
 “I never got a chance to see him play this much, but he is amazing.
 He is a scoring point guard.
 Most shooting guards don’t really like that but I love it, just the way he gets everything and by the end of his career he is going to be the greatest six foot and under scorer that this game has ever seen.”

 Despite the incredibly popular criticisms to the contrary, scoring point guards (like Aaron Brooks) can find a lot of success on the right team and in the right system.
 I wouldn’t say that pairing Brooks with Martin, a natural scorer who has never really demonstrated much playmaking ability, is necessarily a natural fit.
 But both are atypical athletes who have found success in unique ways.
 They can work it out, they can work it out.

 Besides, Houston is just glad to have finally found the scoring threat that Trevor Ariza never was, and Martin is thrilled to be in a winning situation.
 There’s nothing wrong with being a bit lovey-dovey right now, and though the Rockets aren’t exactly competing for the title this year, everything’s still coming up roses.

 MEMPHIS, Tenn.
 (AP) — The Memphis Grizzlies will own and run the NBA Development League’s newest team starting with the 2017-18 season.

 The Grizzlies and the NBA Development League announced the expansion team Tuesday.